Fayetteville area churches adapt amid pandemic

 This content is being provided for free as a public service to our readers during the coronavirus outbreak.
 Please support local journalism by subscribing to The Fayetteville Observer at fayobserver.com/subscribenow.
 Follow fayobserver.com/topics/coronavirus for more coronavirus coverage.

-• Hay Street United Methodist Church, 320 Hay St., hosts Sunday services at 10 a.m. at haystreetchurch.org/video-gallery and on Facebook at facebook.com/HayStreetChurch/.
+• Hay Street United Methodist Church, 320 Hay St., is now offering a live-stream service each Sunday at 8:50 a.m., broadcast from the gym, and again at 11 a.m., broadcast from the sanctuary.
+The services are available at haystreetchurch.org/video-gallery and on Facebook at facebook.com/HayStreetChurch/.
 Sunday Bible study at 4:30 p.m. and youth Bible study at 6 p.m.
 Sunday are available via Zoom, along with Wednesday fellowship at 5:30 p.m.
 Opportunities are available throughout the week on Facebook Live and Zoom.
 Visit the church website at haystreetchurch.org for more information.

 • First Baptist Church, 201 Anderson St., is pre-recording a service each week then posting it on YouTube on Sunday morning.
 The YouTube channel is youtube.com/channel/UCR3xyRYCA-Vk5Xrq3MM-rGw.
 Pastor Rob James is ringing the church bell daily to encourage hope.